myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Today is 21 February 2022.
 For more than one week we have been adrift on the surface of [**Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md)'s waves.
 There are no signs yet of concrete land for our ark to decide where to be sailed and anchored.
 >
 > We are mostly skeptical from the beginning and feel desperate when we are aware of the condition.
 Only a few of us remain optimistic and still have faith in this journey.
 That makes me overwhelmed with various efforts to survive.
-But I still continue to discuss with all of us to determine how our activities would be, and how existing resources would be managed while we surviving on this ark.
+But I still continue to discuss with all of us to determine how our activities would be, and how existing resources would be managed while we are surviving on this ark.
 >
 > Although many of us are already pessimistic about what I'm doing, all that skepticism, despair, and pessimism were just thrown away every time we encountered lone survivors adrift amidst the waves of [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md).
 Each of them survived on whatever debris they could find.
 >